Skip to Content

 This Camden vintage shop, founded in the 80s, had its humble start as a clothing stall in the iconic Camden Market.
 They’ve since established branches in Brick Lane and Covent Garden, the latter being one of the biggest vintage shops in London.

-The OG Rokit store in Camden is a two-story vintage treasure trove.
-It has served up quality finds to everyone, from British icons like Kate Moss and Amy Winehouse to the Vivienne Westwood punk fans.
+The OG Rokit store in Camden remains our fave.
+A two-story vintage treasure trove.
+It has served up quality finds to the likes of you and me, and British icons like Kate Moss and Amy Winehouse, and fans of Vivienne Westwood.

 Serotonin Vintage